wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 **thread_pool**

-Specifices the number of threads used by the FIM database synchronization.
+Specifies the number of threads used by the FIM database synchronization.
 FIM will use the minimum between the configured value and the number of CPU cores of the system.

 +--------------------+-----------------------------------------------------+
 | **Default value**  | 1                                                   |